eipm/DispatcherSuite/kafka-service/doc/SCHEDULERS.md

 You can use the configurations fixed/delay/cron to provide the triggering information.
 Where:

-1. <code>fixed</code> makes Spring run the task on periodic intervals even if the last invocation may be still running.
+1. <code>fixed</code> makes KD run the task on periodic intervals even if the last invocation may be still running.
 2. <code>delay</code> specifically controls the next execution time when the last execution finishes.
 3. <code>cron</code> is a feature originating from Unix [cron](https://en.wikipedia.org/wiki/Cron) utility and has various options based on your requirements